 It took a very long time to complete the construction of the San Lorenzo Cathedral.
 Although the work was begun around the year 1100, it was not considered complete until the 15th century.
 However, the church was consecrated by Pope Gelasius II as early as 1118.

 The cathedral appears even larger than it really is because it was built on a relatively small square.
-The facade is sandwiched between two bell towers and is characterized by alternating stripes of white and black marble.
-The left bell tower is not completed.
+The facade, which takes up an entire side of this square, is sandwiched between two bell towers and is characterized by alternating stripes of white and black marble.
+The left side bell tower was not completed.

 The portals were decorated by French sculptors in the 13th century.
-The reliefs in the lunette above the middle entrance were made by the same artists, as was the statuette on the right corner of the façade.
+The reliefs in the lunette above the cental entrance were done by the same artists, as was the statuette on the right corner of the façade.
 The latter is popularly called “Scissors Sharpener” (Arretino).
 The reliefs depict, in addition to the symbols of the Evangelists, the “Martyrdom of Saint Lawrence”.

 The interior consists of three naves, preceded by a narthex.
 In the right nave is a grenade fired by the British Navy on February 9, 1941.
 The grenade did hit the cathedral, but fortunately did not explode.
 Next to this grenade is a 15th century relief depicting a “Crucified Christ”.